By: Licensed Mold Assessor Brad Fishbein

 February 4, 2023

 There are times where mold needs to be removed but there are other times where mold can be cleaned, killed or treated.
 While people tend to use bleach, there may be other options available.
 In this section we will go over all the mold cleaning agents you can use.

-Be to be clear, if you have more than 10 square feet of mold damage on porous surfaces, it must be removed and it should be done by a licensed professional.
+Be to be clear, if you have more than 10 square feet of mold damage on porous surfaces, it must be removed and it should be done by a mold remediation professional.